 INS Kursura Submarine Museum is located on the coast of Ramakrishna Beach in the beautiful city of Visakhapatnam.
 The highlighting point of this museum is that it is based inside an actual submarine, INS Kurusura.
 India's 5th submarine and now a museum, displays several artifacts, pictures, and articles that were used during wars.

 Various gadgets and weapons are on display in this museum.
 Visitors also get to explore the control room, radar, and sonar room inside this submarine museum.
 It also comprises various artifacts, scripts, photographs that display the evolution of submarines around the world.
 Visiting INS Kursura is an experience of a lifetime as it takes you closer to the life inside a submarine.

-1. Naval Archives.
 You can look through several naval archives from the war-times.
-Taking a look at the exhibits, you feel that our naval officers' patriotism and courage was indeed worth it.
-A lot of articles and souvenirs from the wartime are also displayed in this museum.
+Taking a look at the exhibits, you feel that our naval officers' patriotism and courage were indeed worth it.
+A lot of articles and souvenirs from wartime are also displayed in this museum.

-2. Ocean Resources Maritime.
 Here, one can get thorough information about the ocean resource that is showcased at the naval museum.
-The museum will give you an insight into the marine life and how the security is preserved in the oceans.
+The museum will give you an insight into marine life and how security is preserved in the oceans.

 Here is the route that you can follow to reach Visakhapatnam by train.

-By Road.
 Visakhapatnam is fairly well-connected via road with other Indian cities.
-Depending upon your location, you can consider traveling here by cab, personal vehicle or a bus.
+Depending upon your location, you can consider traveling here by cab, personal vehicle, or bus.

 Here is the route you can follow to reach Visakhapatnam from various other places.